OSGeo/gdal/doc/source/community/ai_tool_policy.rst

 Mitigation
 --------------------------------------------------------------------------------

 The GDAL :ref:`sponsorship_program` is one way your organization can help buffer the cost and disruption of LLMs in keystone projects such as GDAL.
+The constrained resource is maintenance, not adding more code/capability.
+The Sponsorship Program supports operation of GDAL as an ongoing open source software project.
+Without it, much of the activity GDAL users take for granted would simply not happen.

 .. below is an allow-list for spelling checker.